eul94458/quket_withdoc/sphinx/sphinx_ghpages_walkthrough.md

 http://127.0.0.1:8000
 ```

+- Question:
-> Question: The building process is not stopping.
+  - The building process is not stopping.
 It is doing the same thing over and over.

-> > 1. `Ctrl+C` to stop that.
+  > 1. `Ctrl+C` to stop that.
-> > 2.
-Run `sphinx-autobuild ./source ../docs` again.
+  > 2. Run `sphinx-autobuild ./source ../docs` again.
-> > 3.
-If this does not fix the problem, than it is a fatal issue that sphinx cannot parse your package's docstrings.
+  > 3. If this does not fix the problem, than it is a fatal issue that sphinx cannot parse your package's docstrings.
 You should review your docstrings.

+- Question:
+  - New changes is not reflected on the http://127.0.0.1:8000.

+  > You need to rebuild the HTML.
+  > First delete `docs/` then delete `sphinx/source/autoapi/`,
+  > so that sphinx-autobuild detects that and rebuild everything.

 # Git commit and Git push